...

 Our No Win No Fee solicitors can support a car accident passenger claim under a Conditional Fee Agreement (CFA).
 A CFA provides several advantages, such as no requirement to cover fees for the service your solicitor provides either before or during the claims process.
 You also usually won’t need to pay any fees to your solicitor for their work if the claim proves unsuccessful.

 If your claim is successful, then the solicitor will take just a small, legally capped percentage from the compensation.
-This is often called a success fee.
-The legal cap for it makes sure that you get to keep most of the compensation awarded for your claim.
+This is called a success fee, while the legal cap for it makes sure that you get to keep most of the compensation.

 Why Should I Work With A Solicitor From Legal Expert?